coleifer/greendb/README.md

 #### description

 greendb is a lightweight server (and Python client) for symas lmdb.
-The server uses a variant of the Redis protocol, extended to support dictionaries, floating-point numbers, and UTF8-encoded text as first-class data-types.
+The server uses the new Redis RESPv3 protocol.

 greendb supports multiple independent databases, much like Redis.
 Values are serialized using `msgpack`, so the server is capable of storing all the